nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Add Command

-Type `add ‚Äúbuy cheezels‚Äù ` into the command box
+Type `add ìbuy cheezelsî ` into the command box
 > * Output console will display `New task added: buy cheezels  |  Date and Time: anytime  |  Tags: ` <br>
 > * New task added in the task view with index 51.<br>
 > * Task view jumps to the task that has just been added.

 <br>
 <br>

-Type `add ‚ÄúSam‚Äôs wedding‚Äù on 23 dec` into the command box
+Type `add ìSamís weddingî on 23 dec` into the command box
 > * Output console will display `New task added: Sam's wedding  |  Date and Time: on 23 Dec 2016  |  Tags: `<br>
 > * New task added in the task view with index 52.<br>
 > * Task view jumps to the task that has just been added.

 <br>
 <br>

-Type `add ‚Äúbuy christmas present for christmas party‚Äù by 25/12/2016, 3pm #present` into the command box
+Type `add ìbuy christmas present for christmas partyî by 25/12/2016, 3pm #present` into the command box
 > * Output console will display `New task added: buy christmas present for christmas party  |  Date and Time: by 25 Dec 2016, 3.00pm  |  Tags: `<br>
 > * New task added in the task view with index 53. <br>
 > * Task view jumps to the task that has just been added.

 <br>
 <br>

-Type `add ‚ÄúChristmas wonderland @ gardens by the bay‚Äù from 13-12, 1600 to 13-12, 1900` into the command box
+Type `add ìChristmas wonderland @ gardens by the bayî from 13-12, 1600 to 13-12, 1900` into the command box
 > * Output console will display `New task added: Christmas wonderland @ gardens by the bay  |  Date and Time: from 13 Dec 2016, 4.00pm to 13 Dec 2016, 7.00pm  |  Tags: ` <br>
 > * New task added in the task view with index 54 <br>
 > * Task view jumps to the task that has just been added

 <br>
 <br>

-Type `add ‚ÄúChristmas wonderland @ gardens by the bay‚Äù from 13 Dec 16, 4:00pm to 13 Dec 16, 7:00pm` into the command box
+Type `add ìChristmas wonderland @ gardens by the bayî from 13 Dec 16, 4:00pm to 13 Dec 16, 7:00pm` into the command box
 > * Output console will display `This task already exists in the task manager`<br>
 > * Task will not be added

 <br>
 <br>